fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 When you see that you can deliver, note it and think about it.
 Realize that you are now good enough to do this job, so be glad.

-## How to Overcome Insecurities as a Junior Developer?
+## How To Overcome Insecurities As A Junior Developer?

 Start by understanding that you are new to development.
 It will take time to get good at it.
 There are no shortcuts.